CCHP Speech & Language Therapy Referral

 - Rolling programmes of therapy groups for pre-school children.

-- Information sessions for parents.
+- Information and training sessions for parents.

 Specialist Speech and Language Therapy input is available for children who have:-